 The best place to start is by exchanging an email or two.
 This allows us to both determine if I’m the right coach for your needs.
 Once we decide to move forward, we’ll schedule an in-person or video meeting.
 At this first meeting, we’ll get to know one another, determine a plan of action, and set a frequency of meetings.

 As I mentioned earlier, I love non-profits.
 People who work for non-profits are passionate and committed — just the kind of people I like to be around.

 What experience do I bring to the coaching environment?

 Great question!
-My education includes undergraduate and graduate work in history and theology.
-In addition, I have over 25 years of experience as a pastor, public speaker, life coach, and entrepreneur.
+My education includes undergraduate and graduate work in history, theology, and leadership.
+In addition, I have over 27 years of experience as a pastor, public speaker, life coach, and entrepreneur.
 This includes founding my own company and starting a new church.
 I also serve on the board of directors for four non-profits.

 Ready to talk?